Cape Chikiu: Overview

 Chikiu Lighthouse was first turned on in 1920, and was selected as one of the "50 lighthouses of Japan".
 It was also dubbed by the Japan Society of Civil Engineers as part of the country's "civil engineering heritage".

-Green space of Cape Chkiu
+Fauna and flora

-Area from Cape Chikiu to Charatsunay where is located on west side where is a green area of about fifty hectares based on urban planning and has a walking path.
-You can see flowers such as Katakuri, Ezokawaranadeshiko, Ōbaki violet in the spring.
+West from Cape Chikiu is green area of about fifty hectares based on urban planning.
+Along the walking path there are flowers such as Japanese fawn lilies, the Ezokawara nadeshiko, and the Ōbaki violet in the spring.
 The surrounding area is on a migratory birds route and is also known as Peregrine falcon nesting site for aim migratory birds.
-In addition, woodpeckers and other wild birds can be observed, so citizen bird-watching event is held.
+In addition, woodpeckers and other wild birds can be observed.
 The waterway which is located almost in the center of the green space is a valuable place for breeding of Hokkaido salamanders.